Sydney Boys High School - Enrolment Policy - Years 8-12

 places may be offered, subject to applicants satisfying the selection criteria.

 In Year 10, there are usually very few vacancies.
-In Year 10 2015, there are no vacancies and the school is not accepting applications for Year 10 2015.
+In Year 10 2015, there were no vacancies and the school is not accepting applications for Year 10 2015.

 The Application and Selection Process - Years 8 - 12